itssoumodip/JsProject-Weather-App/README.md

 # JsProject-Weather-App

-A simple weather application that displays current weather details such as temperature, humidity, and wind speed for a specified city.
-Built using HTML, CSS, and JavaScript, with data fetched from the OpenWeather API.
+A simple weather application that provides current weather details such as temperature, humidity, and wind speed for a specified city.
+This project is built using **HTML**, **CSS**, and **JavaScript**, and utilizes the [OpenWeather API](https://openweathermap.org/) for real-time weather data.